 Refer to the sed(1) manual for a complete list of commands you can use.

+All standard environment flags are supported, including DESTDIR/PREFIX for relocated installation.
 If you need to use a different compiler (for example on OpenBSD), you can call make as follows:

 instead of changing manually the Makefile.
 Please note that, when using gcc, at least g++ >= 3 is required to compile fIcy.